bojan-wik/CS/Wrapper class.md

 #programming #java

+**Wrapper class** is an object representation of a primitive data type.

 | Primitive Data Type | Wrapper Class |
 | ------------------- | ------------- |
 | byte                | Byte          |